itchannel/fordpass-ha/README.md

 ## **Changelog**
 [Updates](info.md)

-## Install
+## Installation
-Use HACS and add as a custom repo.
-Once the integration is installed go to your integrations and follow the configuration options to specify the below:
+Use [HACS](https://hacs.xyz/) to add this repository as a custom repo.
+Upon installation navigate to your integrations, and follow the configuration options.
+You will need to provide:
 - Username (Fordpass App)
 - Password (Fordpass App)
-- VIN Number (Not required in 1.50)
 - Region (Where you are based, required for tokens to work correctly)

-## Usage
+## Requirement
 Your car must have the lastest onboard modem functionality and have registered/authorised the fordpass application

+## Services

  ### Car Refresh
 I have added a service to poll the car for updates, due to the battery drain I have left this up to you to set the interval.
-The service to be called is "refresh_status" and can be accessed in home assistant using "fordpas.refresh_status".
+The service to be called is "refresh_status" and can be accessed in home assistant using "fordpass.refresh_status".

 Optionally you can add the "vin" parameter followed by your VIN number to only refresh one vehicle.
 By default this service will refresh all registered cars in HA.

 **This will take up to 5 mins to update from the car once the service has been run**

-###
+### Unit Conversion
 Click on options and choose imperial or metric to display in km/miles.
 Takes effect on next restart of home assistant.
 Default is Metric

 ### Clear Tokens